A Texas Veterans Loan or Department of Veteran Affairs Mortgage has several benefits compared to conventional financing. These benefits include:

 Two months of most recent bank statements.

 Texas Vet and Veteran Affairs loan approvals are determined by the borrower’s recent credit history in the past 12 months and your current credit score.
 So if you have had some credit issues in the past, but have been on time with your payments recently we may be able to get you approved.
 If your credit score is close to the minimum requirement, we can give you some insight and help on how to possibly get it increased to meet our minimum requirements.
-Our requirement is a minimum of a 580 middle score however is some instances exceptions can be made.
+We have no credit score requirement on a Texas Vet VA Loan or a Federal VA home loan.

 Yes, but there are conditions.
 If it was a Chapter 13 bankruptcy then it must be at least 12 months since the bankruptcy before the you can obtain Department of Veterans Affairs financing.
 If the bankruptcy was a Chapter 7 bankruptcy then it must be 24 months from the discharge date.
 Also, you must have a relatively clean credit history since the bankruptcy with no late payments or collection accounts.

 There is not any truth to this statement.
-The Appraisers are randomly selected by the Department of Veterans Affairs from a pool of registered appraisers in the area of the home purchase.
-This is done to protect the Veteran borrower and the Department of Veterans Affairs.
-They are ensuring that the home is not being purchased for over market value and that the home meets certain safety and quality guidelines.
+The appraisers are randomly selected by the VA from a pool of registered appraisers in the area of the home purchase.
+This is done to protect the Veteran to ensure home is not being purchased for over market value and that the home meets certain safety and quality guidelines.